linkerd/website/linkerd.io/content/2.12/features/protocol-detection.md

 ## Configuring protocol detection

 {{< note >}}
-If you are experiencing 10-second delays when establishing connections, you are likely running into a protocol detection timeout.
+If your proxy logs contain messages like `protocol detection timed out after 10s`, or you are experiencing 10-second delays when establishing connections, you are likely running into a protocol detection timeout.
 This section will help you understand how to fix this.
 {{< /note >}}

 In some cases, Linkerd's protocol detection will time out because it doesn't see